-- 1. Voting/registering to vote in the State of Hawai'i - Filing most recent Hawai'i State Resident Personal Income Tax Return
+- 1. Voting/registering to vote in the State of Hawai'i - 2.
+Filing Hawai'i State Resident Personal Income Tax Return

-Other information such as permanent employment or the leasing of a dwelling in Hawai'i may apply, but no single act is sufficient to establish residency in the State of Hawai'i.
+Other information such as employment, carrying on of a business, owenership of residential property or continuous rental of a dwelling on a lease basis in Hawai'i, or the presense of immediate family members in Hawai'i may apply.
+No single act is sufficient to establish residency in the State of Hawai'i.